-Swiss-based Innolith have developed a power cell based on inorganic electrolytes.
+Swiss-based Innolith has developed a power cell based on inorganic electrolytes.
 Because the cells are inorganic, they’re non-combustible which makes them far safer to use.
-They’re also claiming that the cells hold a greater charge that will last longer and more environmentally friendly to manufacture.
+They’re also claiming that the cells hold a greater charge that will last longer and be more environmentally friendly to manufacture.

 It almost seems irrelevant which solution proves the most successful in terms of reducing CO2 emissions and replacing fossil fuels, providing it happens.

 However, with so many organisations striving hard to devise those solutions, we may just be in with a chance of succeeding.